Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

 ### SSN consent text

 For SSN, Social Security Number, flows it possible to specify your own consent text.
 Danish, English and Greenlandic languages is supported.
-If a text is not specified Nets eID Broker will use the default text defined by the broker.
+If a text is not specified Signaturgruppen Broker will use the default text defined by the broker.

 Please note, if you don’t specify a text for a specific language the user will get the default text.